Resources for Developers

 The Ancestor of Vae Soli! is … Vae Soli!

-All this work started in 2001!
-At that time, I had the honor of creating an EAI: I baptized this EAI "Vae Soli!", which literally means Woe to the ones standing alone.
-All the sources of this EAI were written in ANCI C. I still plan to put this in the Open Source community some day.
+Later on, in 2001, I had the honor of creating an EAI: I baptized this EAI "Vae Soli!", which literally means Woe to the ones standing alone.
+All the sources of this EAI were written in ANCI C and was mostly based on what I remembered our code for Upjohn was.
+I still plan to put this in the Open Source community some day.

 Then, in 2005, I founded Lato Sensu Management.
 This company was focused on delivering consulting services to large and medium companies, many of them which were turning to web consulting.

 The promise of Vae Soli! was to be STRICTLY compatible from version to version.
-It happens to be a reality since 2005, a total of 18 years of stability and strict compatibility.
+It happens to be a reality since 2005, a total of 20 years of stability and strict compatibility.

 Here you will find some useful resources: